 The live picture, shimmery with distance, was zoomed in on the two famous structures.
 The one in the foreground had a giant jagged hole in it.
 Smoke poured from the gaping wound.
 A Cessna didn’t do that, I thought.
 Improbably, tiny figures could be seen moving amid the wreckage.
 One of them picked its way to the edge, paused briefly, and leaped into nothingness.

 Suddenly United 175 came into view, banking sharply in its final, fatal approach.
 On impact, flames and debris exploded in all directions.
-And in that instant confusion gave way to a terrible clarity: This this was no accident.
+And in that instant confusion gave way to a terrible clarity: This was no accident.

 There was stunned silence as, inconceivably, the South tower fell, it’s crowning antenna oddly askew, trailing smoke and dust as it collapsed in surreal slow motion.
-Minutes later the north tower followed.
-An icon of American enterprise, undoubtedly containing many lives, had simply disappeared.
+Minutes later the North tower followed.
+An icon of American enterprise, containing many lives, had simply disappeared.
 The sickening realization dawned that thousands had just died.
 In short order the Pentagon was struck, followed by a news of plane crash in Pennsylvania.
 It became painfully clear that a coordinated attack was underway.

 How they must have danced with joy at the sight of the toppled towers, hated symbol of the haughty American infidels.
 How they must have cheered to the thought of thousands of them dead, murdered in their very lairs, where they thought themselves safe.
 Not just murdered, but obliterated, shredded and ground into dust.
 Allah be praised!

 How they must have howled with rage to learn of the soft, impudent apostates of United 93, who had bidden their loved ones a tearful goodbye and then gone grimly to work, ultimately wresting the doomed craft from their captives’ grasp at the cost of their own lives.
 And in so doing, unknowingly thwarting what was to have been the master stroke, the grand finale, the coup de grace.
 For United 93 had been chosen to destroy that most hated of symbol of them all, the Capital.